 One way to keep cells healthy is to give them what they need to function properly.
 And one of the most important ways of doing that, is with a coenzyme called NAD (pronounced en-aye-dee).
 This molecule may be famous within the scientific community for supercharging our cells, but very few people outside of those specific fields even know what NAD is.

 Nicotinamide adenine dinucleotide (NAD) is a coenzyme discovered over 100 years ago by scientists studying fermentation.
 NAD does two essential things in the cell.
 First, it aids in the process of turning nutrients into energy—a crucial part of cellular metabolism and the beginning of every energy-driven process in our bodies.
 Second, NAD is known to boost the activity of sirtuins, an essential protein used by the cell.
-Sirtuins are credited as the key to life expectancy because when they are active and working hard, they help support healthy DNA.
+Sirtuins promote mitochondrial health and support overall cellular health when they are active and working hard.

-NAD may be critical to our bodies, but the best things in life usually come in limited supply.
-NAD levels lower as we age and our mitochondrial functions decline as well.
+NAD is critical to our bodies, but the best things in life usually come in limited supply.
+NAD levels lower as we age, and our mitochondrial functions decline as well.
 There are a lot of studies right now that find evidence of a direct link between lower NAD levels and the health-related problems of aging in mice.
 Mice aren’t people, obviously, but such promising findings help guide future research in humans.

-First up are the B3 vitamins.
+There are other NAD precursors as well, starting with the B3 vitamins.
 Yes, there are plenty of B vitamins, each providing benefits to the body, but the vitamins that form the B3 family are the ones responsible for increasing NAD levels.
 However, there are three different forms of the B3 vitamin and each produces NAD with varying degrees of success.

 First, there is niacin (nicotinic acid), also known as NA.
 This was the earliest form of B3 discovered and for many years was the go-to vitamin for high cholesterol.
 Unfortunately, as a supplement, niacin can cause an uncomfortable skin flush.

-The third B3 vitamin is nicotinamide riboside or NR.
+The third B3 vitamin is nicotinamide riboside.
 NR boasts the double whammy of not causing flushing and getting along great with sirtuins.
 This gives it an edge over the other vitamin B3s because it increases NAD and can kickstart sirtuins that support overall cellular health.

 Other technical precursors to NAD are tryptophan (yes, the sleep-inducing amino acid found in your Thanksgiving turkey) and nicotinamide mononucleotide, or NMN.
-Tryptophan is an essential amino acid that aids in the production of niacin, which is a NAD precursor.
-However, the process that needs to occur for tryptophan to produce niacin is long and drawn out, making tryptophan a less effective pathway to NAD creation.
+Tryptophan is an amino acid that aids in the production of NAD.
+However, the process that needs to occur for tryptophan to produce NAD is long and drawn out, making tryptophan a less effective pathway to NAD creation.
 NMN is a nucleotide derived from ribose and nicotinamide and is undergoing tests for its efficacy in increasing NAD levels in humans.